 Forskolin is an extract from the roots of the plant Coleus Foskohlii.
 Forskolin increases cellular levels of cAMP (cyclic adenosine monophosphate) (ref 70), which in turn should increase hormone activity (cAMP acts as a messenger between hormones and the body's cells).

-Some studies have shown that 250mg increases testosterone by 33% (ref 71) - however the test subjects were obese men.
-There have also been a few in-vitro studies that have showed positive results with forskolin increasing Testosterone (ref 72).
+Some studies have shown that 250mg increases testosterone by 33% (ref 71) - however, the test subjects were obese men.
+There have also been a few in-vitro studies that have shown positive results with forskolin increasing Testosterone (ref 72).

 It's hard to say from the science if this herb actually works, but I have personally found a bit of a ‘kick’ when I cycle this herb.
 Like all herbs, I recommend a cyclic approach to using them.
 Either 1 day on, 1 off, or 5 days on, 2 off.
 I recommend 1 cap of Paradise Herb Forskolii twice a day (morning & night)